Museum of the Occupation of Latvia: Mission

-The Museum Collection
+Collection

 When the museum was established it began to collect objects relating to the occupation periods.
 The collection, as of the beginning of 2017, contained nearly 60,000 registered items.
 The collection also includes an audiovisual archive containing more than 2,300 video testimonials of deportees, refugees, and others affected by the occupations of Latvia.
 The audiovisual department has also made 10 documentary films.